Erik Behrens

 Erik Behrens (born 14 May 1975) is a German architect and designer.

 Early life and career

-In 2006 he moved to London to join EDAW to become a key member of the team designing the London 2012 Olympic Park and Legacy development.

-He has worked on several projects that have won various national and international honors and awards, including the prestigious International Architecture Awards of the Chicago Athenaeum.
+In 2006, Behrens moved to London to join EDAW, where he worked on the design of the London 2012 Olympic Park and its legacy development.
+His projects have received several national and international awards, including the International Architecture Awards from the Chicago Athenaeum.

-In 2020, the Al Wahda Arches, a 100-meter-tall immersive public artwork and national landmark in Qatar, was completed, attracting a lot of media attention to him.

-He worked as AECOM’s architecture design director and project leader on the reinvigoration of the 1994 built Waterloo International railway station.
+In 2020, the Al Wahda Arches in Qatar, a 100-meter-tall immersive public artwork, was completed.
+Behrens served as AECOM’s architecture design director and project leader for the renovation of the Waterloo International railway station.
+In Saudi Arabia, he is leading the design for an equestrian village in the AlUla desert.

-In the AlUla desert in Saudi Arabia, Erik Behrens and his team are designing a new equestrian village with low-lying, sand-colored structures.

-He is the architect of the Gordie Howe International Bridge the longest Cable-stayed bridge in North America.

-Erik Behrens and James Haig Streeter are architects commissioned by the Qatar Foundation, they designed the Oxygen Park in Doha capital of Qatar.
+Behrens is the architect of the Gordie Howe International Bridge, the longest Cable-stayed bridge in North America.
+Additionally, he and James Haig Streeter were commissioned by the Qatar Foundation to design Oxygen Park in Doha.